Nsidave/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that makes a list of words and print only words that appear exactly Display lines containing the pattern "root" from the file /etc/passwd Display lines containing thr pattern "root" and 3 lines after them in the file /etc/passwd
+Script that makes a list of words and print only words that appear exactly Display lines containing the pattern "root" from the file /etc/passwd Display lines containing thr pattern "root" and 3 lines after them in the file /etc/passwd Display all the lines in the file /etc/passwd that do not contain the pattern "bin"